Encryption

 response includes the expiration time

-if the key has not expired, or it may return new aliases and expirations.
+if the keys have not expired, or it may return new id